garrandall/popular-music-data/tracks/movin--on-elliott-yamin.md

 When I think about you baby, I can't help it (help it) I lose all my focus and I just can't stand it
 I get so excited every time I hear your name (your name) and you don't reciprocate and it's a damn shame.
-Ooh
+Oh

 See, all I'm trying to do girl is give you my time (give you my time)